-Is the cost of damage less than your deductible?
+What to do if the cost of damage is less than your deductible

 Accidents will happen.
 That’s what they say.
 But when it comes to your teenager, it seems like those accidents will happen all. the. time.

 That’s why you were so nervous about allowing them to drive.
 Suddenly this accident-prone loved one is behind the wheel of a very expensive and potentially dangerous accident waiting to happen.